taciano-perez/iimperialism/docs/PICTURES.md

 - Each 8-row group is interleaved
 - Use the HGR_ROWS lookup table to find correct addresses

+### Pixel Offsets
+One HGR byte contains 7 visible pixels plus the high color/palette bit.
+The byte-aligned path is fastest and uses `memcpy`.
+The shifted path is larger and slower, but it allows pixel-resolution placement by splitting source bits across neighboring HGR bytes.

+Keep the API compact:

+- Use `x_byte` for whole 7-pixel HGR byte movement
+- Use `x_offset` only for the 0-6 pixel remainder
+- Preserve edge byte high bits when shifting so nearby graphics keep their color

 ### Byte Array Format
 The RAG format with "H F N" flags produces a compact format where:
 - Each row is consistently encoded as WISEMAN_WIDTH bytes